Mirati Therapeutics (NASDAQ:MRTX) Shares Gap Down on Insider Selling

-Mirati Therapeutics, Inc. (NASDAQ:MRTX – Get Rating)’s share price gapped down before the market opened on Thursday following insider selling activity.
+Mirati Therapeutics, Inc. (NASDAQ:MRTX – Get Rating) shares gapped down prior to trading on Thursday after an insider sold shares in the company.
 The stock had previously closed at $47.82, but opened at $43.67.
 Mirati Therapeutics shares last traded at $47.21, with a volume of 556 shares.

-Specifically, CEO David D. Meek sold 4,616 shares of Mirati Therapeutics stock in a transaction that occurred on Wednesday, December 21st.
-The stock was sold at an average price of $40.41, for a total transaction of $186,532.56.
-Following the transaction, the chief executive officer now owns 64,971 shares in the company, valued at $2,625,478.11.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-In other Mirati Therapeutics news, CEO David D. Meek sold 4,616 shares of the firm’s stock in a transaction on Wednesday, December 21st.
-The stock was sold at an average price of $40.41, for a total transaction of $186,532.56.
-Following the completion of the sale, the chief executive officer now owns 64,971 shares of the company’s stock, valued at $2,625,478.11.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Charles M. Baum sold 69,256 shares of the firm’s stock in a transaction on Monday, November 28th.
-The stock was sold at an average price of $100.00, for a total value of $6,925,600.00.
-Following the sale, the insider now directly owns 127,899 shares of the company’s stock, valued at approximately $12,789,900.
+Specifically, EVP Jamie Christensen sold 1,726 shares of Mirati Therapeutics stock in a transaction on Friday, December 2nd.
+The stock was sold at an average price of $90.19, for a total transaction of $155,667.94.
+Following the completion of the sale, the executive vice president now directly owns 104,482 shares of the company’s stock, valued at $9,423,231.58.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other news, EVP Jamie Christensen sold 1,726 shares of the company’s stock in a transaction dated Friday, December 2nd.
+The stock was sold at an average price of $90.19, for a total transaction of $155,667.94.
+Following the completion of the transaction, the executive vice president now directly owns 104,482 shares of the company’s stock, valued at $9,423,231.58.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Charles M. Baum sold 3,648 shares of the company’s stock in a transaction dated Wednesday, January 4th.
+The stock was sold at an average price of $46.60, for a total value of $169,996.80.
+Following the transaction, the insider now directly owns 168,777 shares of the company’s stock, valued at $7,865,008.20.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 93,535 shares of company stock worth $8,027,371.
-3.47% of the stock is owned by corporate insiders.
+Insiders sold a total of 93,535 shares of company stock valued at $8,027,371 over the last three months.
+Company insiders own 3.47% of the company’s stock.

-MRTX has been the subject of a number of research reports.
-Needham & Company LLC initiated coverage on Mirati Therapeutics in a research note on Wednesday, December 14th.
-They issued a “hold” rating for the company.
-StockNews.com initiated coverage on Mirati Therapeutics in a research note on Wednesday, October 12th.
-They issued a “sell” rating for the company.
-Barclays dropped their price objective on Mirati Therapeutics from $169.00 to $90.00 in a research note on Wednesday, December 14th.
-Morgan Stanley dropped their price objective on Mirati Therapeutics from $70.00 to $60.00 and set an “equal weight” rating for the company in a research note on Wednesday, December 14th.
-Finally, Oppenheimer dropped their price objective on Mirati Therapeutics from $85.00 to $60.00 and set a “market perform” rating for the company in a research note on Thursday, December 8th.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and seven have issued a buy rating to the company.
-According to data from MarketBeat, Mirati Therapeutics currently has an average rating of “Hold” and a consensus target price of $83.20.
+A number of equities analysts have recently weighed in on the company.
+Stifel Nicolaus lowered their target price on Mirati Therapeutics to $73.00 in a research note on Friday, December 9th.
+Piper Sandler raised their target price on Mirati Therapeutics from $84.00 to $87.00 in a report on Tuesday, December 13th.
+StockNews.com began coverage on Mirati Therapeutics in a report on Wednesday, October 12th.
+They issued a “sell” rating on the stock.
+Jonestrading began coverage on Mirati Therapeutics in a research note on Tuesday, September 13th.
+They issued a “buy” rating and a $100.00 price target for the company.
+Finally, BMO Capital Markets cut Mirati Therapeutics from an “outperform” rating to a “market perform” rating and dropped their price target for the company from $110.00 to $59.00 in a research note on Thursday, December 8th.
+One equities research analyst has rated the stock with a sell rating, eight have issued a hold rating and seven have assigned a buy rating to the stock.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $83.20.

-Mirati Therapeutics (NASDAQ:MRTX – Get Rating) last announced its quarterly earnings results on Tuesday, November 8th.
+Mirati Therapeutics (NASDAQ:MRTX – Get Rating) last released its quarterly earnings results on Tuesday, November 8th.
 The biotechnology company reported ($3.09) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($3.46) by $0.37.
+Mirati Therapeutics had a negative net margin of 6,253.81% and a negative return on equity of 60.40%.
 The company had revenue of $5.43 million during the quarter, compared to the consensus estimate of $4.72 million.
-Mirati Therapeutics had a negative return on equity of 60.40% and a negative net margin of 6,253.81%.
-As a group, equities research analysts predict that Mirati Therapeutics, Inc. will post -13.5 EPS for the current year.
+On average, equities research analysts forecast that Mirati Therapeutics, Inc. will post -13.5 earnings per share for the current year.

 Mirati Therapeutics, Inc, a clinical-stage oncology company, develops product candidates to address the genetic and immunological promoters of cancer in the United States.
 The company develops MRTX849, a KRAS G12C inhibitor, which is in Phase 1/2 clinical trial for treating non-small cell lung (NSCL), colorectal, pancreatic, and other cancers; and Sitravatinib, an investigational spectrum-selective kinase inhibitor that is in Phase 3 clinical trial for the treatment of NSCL cancer, as well as a KRAS G12D inhibitor program, which is in preclinical development.